How to Fix the SSH "Connection Refused" Error

 ssh command terminal output

 If the terminal provides the ssh command options list, the SSH client is installed on the system.
-However, if the terminal responds with command not found, you must install the OpenSSH Client.
+However, if the terminal displays "command not found," you must install the OpenSSH Client.

 Solution 1: Install SSH Client